Autonomous Power Allocation based on Distributed Deep Learning for Device-to-Device Communication Underlaying Cellular Network: Results

-Fig.~\ref{fig:3t} shows throughput $\eta$ of the proposed scheme with various QMAX where $C = 3$.
+Fig.~\ref{fig:b3} and Fig.~\ref{fig:b7} describe the performance of the proposed scheme where $B = 3$ and $B = 7$ respectively.
 They tend to converge to a constant value after 30K iterations.
-Smaller QMAX cases tend to be converged earlier, because initial transmit power is near to zero in Fig.~\ref{fig:3p}.
-We set the range of power is between -150 to 20 dBm.
+Smaller $Q_{max}$ cases tend to be converged earlier because the initial transmit power is close to zero, as shown in Figs.\ref{fig:b3}-(b)and~\ref{fig:b7}-(b).
+We set the range of power between -150 and 20 dBm.
 The initial powers are set near the middle of the range.
-Because it is near to zero, the powers are growed up to find the better throughput by the optimizer.
-Fig.~\ref{fig:3if} shows that DNN gets the converged throughput while keeping the interference to eNB constraint.
-We also simulate the DPADIC on a 7-cell environment.
-The tendency of Fig.~\ref{fig:7t},\ref{fig:7p}, and \ref{fig:7if} are similar to the case of 3-cell environment.
-They imply that DPADIC can find the most appropriate outputs regardless of the number or shape of cells.
+The power is increased to find a better throughput by using the optimizer.
+Figs.~\ref{fig:b3}-(c) and~\ref{fig:b7}-(c) shows that DNN obtains the converged throughput while maintaining the constraint of interference to eNB.

-The table~\ref{table:comp} is a comparison between the proposed scheme, DPADIC and IADRMPIC in~\cite{ref:d2d_conv}.
-They have similar results of throughput on 7-cell environments.
-However, in the DPADIC, the D2D node can find optimal transmit power on itself if it has a pre-trained DNN.
-A D2D transmitter can determine transmit powers without involvement of eNB or peripheral D2D nodes, and it can approve to maximize cell throughput.